Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 YEARWOOD: Yes.

 SAGAL: That's true.
-You can see this illustration.
-That's how we know about this.
-The man is in a hole up to his waist and the woman is not.
-And she has a kind of club, and he is unarmed.
-So I - you might want to try this.
+You can see this illustration, so you know about this.
+The man is in a hole up to his waist.
+And the woman is not.
+And she has a kind of club.
+And he is unarmed, so I - you might want to try this...

 SALIE: He's unarmed?

-SAGAL: Next question - you got that one right.
+SAGAL: The woman - no doubt.
+Let's give him a chicken.
+(Imitating chicken).
+Next question - you got that one right.
 Next question - in 2011, when this was checked, one-third of all divorce filings in the United States contained which of these words or phrases?
-Was it A, Facebook; B, hussy; or C, home brewer.
+Was it A, Facebook - B, hussy or C, home brewer?

 (LAUGHTER)